Sunday 22nd March 2020

 I do think there is a libertine element still in London, a mix of Britons never ever being slaves (well, except under the Romans, and Picts, and Saxons, and Vikings, and Normans), and the anything-goes culture of a cosmopolis.
 On the one hand it lifted my spirits, seeing this semblance of normality, and a reminder that perhaps there is a focus beyond the infectious headlines, on another heavily gloved mit I felt uneasy about the varying options in contagion.
 A few of the food shops and small supermarkets operated short queues to get in (gone within 5 minutes) akin to exclusive, chichi nightspots albeit dampened by the homeless man sprawled at the entrance, sleeping it off to a sign asking for a hostel room.
 I’ve heard the homeless will be housed in the emptied hotels, and the Mayor will pay for it.
 I hope this transpires, that It Is For Real, as few people would notice, or care so much right now.

 I managed to buy some face masks from a corner store, the owner having a veritable pile of them for £2.10 a pop at the till (highly suspicious, I’m never lucky).
 I bought 3, vowing to post them to The Fam.
 Along with the usual smattering of crisps, a tinned curry and packet of mystery milk, possibly camel.
 In the small Sainsbury’s opposite it looked normally stocked (read: amazingly stocked), I even got two packets of fresh pasta, which I may build a bidding website for.
+I can imagine the Die Hard style trials and tribulations an army of unsung transporter heroes must have had to make to get it there, involving car chases, gunsights and terse video calls on zoom.

 Just outside our estate there’s an unofficial corner (read: cul-de-sac) where people leave junk to be collected by the council, or just leave junk.
 Tawdry closets, mangled sofas, desperately dated drawers, that kinda thing.
 Today’s offerings were a brand new leather and gilt armchair and a spotless new mattress, glinting in the sun.
 I’m wondering if anyone will grab them if ever, with the idea of contamination now imbedded as a poo stain, or murder scene.
 The last time this happened I moved two new chairs to sit them outside the charity shop a whole 20 yards further, but today even I was worried to touch them.
 I went down again to snap a pic and the chair had been taken, bless.
 Noticing a bargain is the last stand in functioning society.